Mingding Doctrine

 (1:06:30)

-3. Is the relationship of mutual love mentioned in the church only between the pastor and the sheep?
-Like our current situation, different pastoral zones, different pastors, and sheep may not know each other.
-Will there still be a loving relationship due to being in the same church and having the same Mingding Doctrine?
+3. Does the relationship of mutual love mentioned in the church only exist between the pastor and the sheep?
+In our current situation, with different pastoral zones and different pastors, there are situations where the sheep do not know each other.
+Does this mean that there is a loving relationship due to being in the same church and having the same Mingding Doctrine?
 (Qianqian)

 (1:16:30)